A quick guide to successful product architecture

 The way they work with each other or the relationship between these product features enables the end-service delivery.
 Considering the ease of flexibility and scalability, more often than not, this is the preferred software architecture type by product specialists.

 Different product modules take up various functions in integral architecture, unlike in modular architecture.
-The main difference is that they are not necessarily arranged in assemblies or defined arrangements.
+The main difference is that they are not necessarily in line for assemblies or defined arrangements.
 Here, the modules work with each other to contribute to the product’s overall functionality despite having overlapping functionality.

 Steps involved in creating a SaaS architecture